Fannie R. Givens: Career and art

-Givens did a large amount of traveling in Europe and Africa for the different organizations she was involved in, including the Baptist World Alliance and the National Association of Colored Women (NACW).
+She did a large amount of traveling in Europe and Africa for the different organizations she was involved in, including the Baptist World Alliance and the National Association of Colored Women (NACW).

-The Encyclopedia Titanica website reports that while aboard the Adriatic ship, Givens was a victim of discrimination from a white passenger named H.W.
+The Encyclopedia Titanica website reports that while aboard the Adriatic ship, Givens was a victim of discrimination from the ship's purser, H.W.
 McElroy.
 The website reports her own words where she describes the situation on the ship where, along with the food lines being separate, the five Black passengers were all given "a bad seat" with the band members.
 Givens along with Doctor Camphor, a fellow black passenger, defended themselves from the insulter, then Givens went on a hunger strike for the three following days, refusing to eat aboard a ship where she is treated differently than her white counterparts.
-Givens writes that she met with the captain on the third day for his word in writing, telling the captain she would refuse to eat where she is discriminated against for the color of her skin.
+Givens writes that she met with the captain on the third day for his word in writing, telling the captain, E.J.
+Smith, she would refuse to eat where she is discriminated against for the color of her skin.
 This sparked a "heated discussion," among the crew members when Givens also stated that she paid the same amount of money as the white passengers, so she shouldn't be treated differently.
 After that day, she reports that she had no more troubles.
+Smith and McElroy continued their careers, as captain and purser respectively, until they both died in the Titanic disaster.

 Givens was involved in organizations that united Black Americans, but she was also active in growing access to the arts.
 She was president and manager of the National Historical Art League, the head of the Art Department at State University and the head of the Kentucky Association of Colored Women.
 In 1918, Givens, Mary Virginia Cook Parrish, and William Spradling created an art school in a statuary hall with the National Historical Art League.
 Givens attempted to raise $100,000 to build an art institute for Black artists at Howard University, but unfortunately, not enough money was raised.

 Being politically active in her community, Givens served as a GOP delegate from the 4th Ward beginning in 1921.
 In 1927, she was vocal about funding the Ohio River Bridge.
 That same year, Givens became Louisville's second Black policewoman.
 In 1938, Givens, along with three other women, were fired by Sam H. McMeekin, who was the Safety Director and claimed the women "had no specific duties."
 The women wrote an appeal, arguing that as women, they are not disadvantaged, but rather more helpful for work such as "rape cases, searching female prisoners, counseling children, and mediating family quarrels."
 Police Chief John M. Malley dismissed the appeal.

 By 1935, she was the president for The World Union of Colored Women for Peace and International Concord.
 September 30, 1936, the Eta Zeta chapter of Zeta Phi Beta sorority honors Givens.
 She was the former Grand Basileus for the sorority and is listed as a notable Zeta Phi Beta sister.